Our Next Meeting:

 The following classes are scheduled after the main presentation this month.

-(3) Don Engstrom And John Blake, Ask An Expert (Personal Help)
+(2) Don Engstrom, John Blake, And Lee Cox, Ask An Expert (Personal Help)

 (3) Video Of The July Main Presentation, James L. Tanner, What And Where Are The Records On Familysearch?

 (4) Gaylon Findlay, Ancestral Quest